 The MRI machine looks like a long narrow tube that has both ends open.
 You lie down on a movable table that slides into the opening of the tube.
 A technologist monitors you from another room.
 You can talk with the person by microphone.

 If you have a fear of enclosed spaces (claustrophobia), you might be given a drug to help you feel sleepy and less anxious.
 Most people get through the exam without difficulty.

 The MRI machine creates a strong magnetic field around you, and radio waves are directed at your body.
 The procedure is painless.
 You don't feel the magnetic field or radio waves, and there are no moving parts around you.

 During the MRI scan, the internal part of the magnet produces repetitive tapping, thumping and other noises.
-Earplugs or music may be provided to help block the noise.
+You might be given earplugs or have music playing to help block the noise.

-In some cases, a contrast material, typically gadolinium, may be injected through an intravenous (IV) line into a vein in your hand or arm.
-The contrast material enhances the appearance of certain details.
-The contrast material used for MRIs is less likely to cause an allergic reaction than the contrast material used for CT scans.
+In some cases, a contrast material, typically gadolinium, will be injected through an intravenous (IV) line into a vein in your hand or arm.
+The contrast material enhances certain details.
+Gadolinium rarely causes allergic reactions.

 After the test

-If you haven't been sedated, you may resume your usual activities immediately after the scan.
+If you haven't been sedated, you can resume your usual activities immediately after the scan.

 A doctor specially trained to interpret MRIs (radiologist) will analyze the images from your scan and report the findings to your doctor.
 Your doctor will discuss important findings and next steps with you.